DmitriiKostrov/kernel/README.md

 * [Context_Switching - osdev.org](https://wiki.osdev.org/Context_Switching)

 **Linux** - CFS is short for Completely Fair Scheduler.
 The most notable difference is that CFS is not based on run queues for process selection.
 Instead, it uses a red-black tree with O(log N) complexity that is indexed by CPU time spent.
+SCHED_NORMAL (traditionally called SCHED_OTHER): The scheduling policy that is used for regular tasks.

+SCHED_BATCH: Does not preempt nearly as often as regular tasks would, thereby allowing tasks to run longer and make better use of caches but at the cost of interactivity.
+This is well suited for batch jobs.

+SCHED_IDLE: This is even weaker than nice 19, but its not a true idle timer scheduler in order to avoid to get into priority inversion problems which would deadlock the machine.

+SCHED_FIFO/_RR are implemented in sched/rt.c and are as specified by POSIX.

 **FreeBSD** - ULE is the successor to the traditional BSD scheduler.
 It offers much improved performance on SMP systems as well as uniprocessor systems.
 It follows a more traditional design with run queues and time slices.
 It strives to be fair, but can be instructed to favor interactive processes.